 Learn more about research efforts in Wildlife Medicine.

 Summer selectives at the Wildlife Clinic engage students in the daily functions of the clinic and introduce them to hands-on wildlife care.
 Students have opportunities to learn clinical laboratory techniques and assist with special projects such as data analysis, bird banding, and continuing education conference on avians and exotics.
-Schedule and activities are determined by the student and the director of the clinic, Dr. Tseng.
+Schedule and activities are determined by the student and the director of the clinic, Dr. Maureen Murray.